shash992/opencanvas/README.md

 npx @shash992/opencanvas
 ```

-This will start OpenCanvas on `http://localhost:3000`
+This will start OpenCanvas on `http://localhost:3000` (or next available port if 3000 is in use)

 #### Option 2: Clone and run locally